docker-solr/docker-solr/README.md

 Other ways of extending the image are to create custom Docker images that inherit from this one.

+## Debugging with jattach

+The `jcmd` tool is not included in the JRE.
+But this image includes the [jattach](https://github.com/apangin/jattach) utility which lets you call `jcmd` and also perform thread dumps and more.

 # Updating from Docker-solr5-7 to 8

 For Solr 8, the docker-solr distribution switched from just extracting the Solr tar, to using the [service installation script](https://lucene.apache.org/solr/guide/7_7/taking-solr-to-production.html#service-installation-script).
 This was done for various reasons: to bring it in line with the recommendations by the Solr Ref Guide, to make it easier to mount volumes, and because we were [asked to](https://github.com/docker-solr/docker-solr/issues/173).